 The Bank has been managing its debt securities under the financial asset at FVOCI business model to address potential liquidity issues.
-As at December 31, 2022 and 2021, the Bank has assessed that it has sufficient liquid assets.
+As at December 31, 2023 and 2022, the Bank has assessed that it has sufficient liquid assets.

 Quoted market prices vary with prevailing interest rates in 2022 and 2021.
-The fair values of the debt securities decreased significantly resulting to unrealized losses on fair value changes amounting to ₱5,471,928 and ₱1,720,969, respectively, recognized in other comprehensive losses pursuant to the financial reporting standard.
+The fair values of the debt securities decreased significantly resulting to unrealized losses on fair value changes amounting to \$\mathbb{P}\$5,471,928 and \$\mathbb{P}\$1,720,969, respectively, recognized in other comprehensive loss pursuant to the financial reporting standard.
 The situation arose due to policy increases in interest rates decided upon by the authorities to control inflation.
 An increase in prevailing interest rates automatically reduces the reported value of fixed income securities considered as securities held for sale and classified as financial assets.
+In 2023, a turnaround in market interest rates occurred resulting to an unrealized fair value gain of \$\mathbb{P}\$665,244 during the year.

-The Bank can hold these securities to maturity at which time they are scheduled to be redeemed at their principal value.
+The Bank can hold these securities to maturity at which time these are scheduled to be redeemed at their principal value.
 However, the Bank can also dispose of these investments should the market conditions improve.
-If the Bank will hold to these securities up to its maturity, there should have been no unrealized losses.
+If the Bank will hold to these securities up to its maturity, there should have been no unrealized fair value losses.